vzahorui/vzahorui.github.io/_posts/2022-08-01-kernels-overview.md

 ![](/assets/images/regression/gp_periodic_example.png){: .align-center}

-By multiplying the squared exponential kernel and the periodic one, we may get a function of a periodic nature which yet varies over time.
+By taking the product of the squared exponential kernel and the periodic one, we may get a function of a periodic nature which yet varies over time.

 ![](/assets/images/regression/gp_periodic_and_rbf_example.png){: .align-center}
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>